Cambridge Healthtech Institute’s 15th Annual

 Drugs and devices with novel mechanisms of action are on the horizon to decrease side effects and improve efficacy in epilepsy.
 Hear from leading companies on their approaches.

-Moderator: Catherine Abbadie, PhD, Sr. Director, Business Development and Alliance Management, Sunovion
+Moderator: Catherine Abbadie, PhD, Senior Director, Business Development and Alliance Management, Sunovion

 Moderator: Maria Shepherd, President, Medi-Vantage

 Panelists: Jeffrey Erb, Senior Director, Strategy and Business Development, Medtronic